AishBafna1/Nasa-Explorer/README.md

 - CORS Issues: When connecting the frontend to the backend, I faced Cross-Origin Resource Sharing (CORS) issues.
 I resolved this by using the cors middleware in the Express backend to allow requests from the frontend domain.

 - Responsive Design: Ensuring the application was responsive across different devices presented challenges in CSS styling.
 I utilized CSS Flexbox and Grid layouts to improve the responsiveness of components.

-## Data Visualization
-Data fetched from the APIs is processed and displayed using various visualization techniques, including:

-- Images from the Astronomy Picture of the Day
-- Graphs and charts representing data from Mars Rover photos and Near Earth Objects

 ## Error Handling
 The application includes comprehensive error handling to manage edge cases such as: